-COOK MARMALADE: Heat mixture to medium high and bring to a boil.
-Lower heat to about medium (6 on my dial) and boil on a medium rolling boil for 20-30 minutes (depending on how loose or thick you like your marmalade), stirring occasionally to prevent scorching on the bottom.
+COOKING PROCESS: Heat mixture to medium-high heat and bring to a full rolling boil.
+Lower heat to medium heat (6 on my dial) and boil on a medium rolling boil for 20-30 minutes (depending on how loose or thick you like your marmalade), stirring occasionally to prevent scorching on the bottom.
 The amount of time will depend on speed of boil and size of pot.
 (Note 2 - how to tell marmalade is done.)
 Taste and adjust flavors as needed e.g. add a bit more lemon juice or sugar as you like.

-STORE THE MARMALADE: Pour marmalade into jars.
-Cool, then cover tightly and store in the fridge.
+STORE THE MARMALADE: Pour marmalade fruit mixture into jars.
+Cool to room temperature, place lids on jars tightly and store in the fridge.

 Nutrition values are estimates for approximately 1 tablespoon of peach marmalade.

 - To cut peaches easily and remove pits: I make 8-10 slices around the peach from end to end.
 Then slip the slices off the pit.

 - How to tell if marmalade is done: If you have a candy/fry thermometer, look for a temperature of 210-220F/99-104C.
 If you don't, scoop up some marmalade with a spoon and let it drip off the spoon.
 If it drips off very quickly, cook some more.
 If it drips slowly and coats the spoon, it's done.